 Adjust Gradient softness and Horizon height to perfect how the colors blend.

 Fog affects the mood in your games and lets you control the visibility.
 It can't be turned off completely.
 The Fog start value defines the distance at which the fog starts.
 Fog end sets defines how far you can see in the scene.
+Fog Density controls the thickness of the fog.
 Try changing the color of the fog as well!

 Change the Visibility with Fog